amake/flutter.el/README.md

 Set `flutter-sdk-path` to the location of your Flutter SDK.
 This isn't even necessary if the `flutter` binary is on your `PATH`.

-To use the localization tools you will want to customize these variables for your project:
+The localization tools will read your `/l10n.yaml` file by default, but alternatively you can set the following variables:

-- `flutter-l10n-classname`: The name of the localizations class where strings are defined
+- `flutter-l10n-arb-dir`: The relative path from project root where your ARB files are stored
-- `flutter-l10n-file`: The relative path from project root to the file that defines the localizations class.
-Should include the leading `lib/`.
+- `flutter-l10n-template-arb-file`: The name of the ARB file that represents the default (source) language for your app

-If using flutter-l10n-flycheck be sure to call `flutter-l10n-flycheck-setup` and set your L10N file (the one specified in `flutter-l10n-file`) to use the
+- `flutter-l10n-output-localization-file`: The name of the generated Dart file that you use in your app

-checker: `M-x add-file-local-variable-prop-line flycheck-checker intl_translation`
+If using flutter-l10n-flycheck be sure to call `flutter-l10n-flycheck-setup` and set your L10N file to use the checker: `M-x add-file-local-variable-prop-line flycheck-checker intl_translation`

 ## Example